Key takeaways

 - Prevention of infections in HIV and AIDS patients

-Of these, strep throat is one of the more common diseases treated by a Z-Pak.
-Because bacteria cause strep throat, a Z-Pak can prevent bacteria from growing, and can decrease the spread of the infection to other people.
-It can also prevent strep throat from evolving into a more severe illness like rheumatic fever, a condition that can damage your heart valves.
+Strep throat is one of the more common diseases treated by a Z-Pak.
+Because bacteria cause strep throat, a Z-Pak can prevent bacteria from growing and can decrease the spread of the infection to other people.
+Treating strep throat can prevent it from evolving into a more severe illness like rheumatic fever, a condition that can damage the heart valves.

-A Z-pak is in a class of antibiotics referred to as macrolide antibiotics.
-Macrolides work by killing bacteria or preventing their growth and are considered to be one of the safest antibiotic treatments available.
-Azithromycin is commonly prescribed as an alternative to penicillin for those needing antibiotics with penicillin allergies.
-Azithromycin is rated the top prescribed antibiotic in the United States.
+Zithromax Z-Pak (azithromycin) is in a class of antibiotics referred to as macrolide antibiotics.
+This class of drugs also includes erythromycin and clarithromycin.
+Macrolides work by killing bacteria or preventing their growth and are considered to be safe antibiotics.
+Azithromycin is commonly prescribed as an alternative to penicillin for people who need antibiotics but have penicillin allergies.
+Azithromycin is one of the top prescribed antibiotics in the United States.

-It’s important to take this medication as directed by your doctor, usually once a day.
-The dosage will depend on your diagnosis.
+It’s important to take this medication as directed by your healthcare provider.
+The typical Z-Pak dosage is two pills on the first day, then one pill per day for the next four days.
+However, other doses of azithromycin may be prescribed, depending on the type of infection being treated.
 For the best results, take this antibiotic at approximately the same time every day and continue to take it until you finish the full prescribed amount, even if you are feeling better.
-Stopping the medication too early may cause bacteria to grow, and your infection to return.
+If you don’t finish your course of antibiotics, bacteria may grow, and your infection may return.
+Stopping antibiotics early can also lead to antibiotic resistance, meaning the antibiotic may not work the next time you need it.

 If you miss a Z-Pak dose, take it as soon as you can.
 If it’s almost time for your next dose, skip the missed dose—it’s not recommended that you take two doses at once.